MicrosoftDocs/well-architected/well-architected/security/networking.md

 ### IT environment

 This example builds on the Information Technology (IT) environment established in the [security baseline (SE:01)](./establish-baseline.md).
-This approach provides a broad understanding of the threat landscape across different IT scenarios.
+This approach provides a broad understanding of network controls applied at various perimeters to restrict traffic.

 :::image type="content" source="images/networking/network-controls.svg" alt-text="Diagram that shows an example of an organization's security baseline with network controls." lightbox="images/networking/network-controls.svg":::